 "The focus is not solely on selling, but on understanding and anticipating your buyer’s needs."

 A significant chunk of preparation happens well before you meet with the prospect.
-Here are practical tips and steps on how to prepare before you begin your sales presentation:
+Here are practical tips and steps on how to prepare before you start your sales presentation:

 1. Research your prospect and the company